 He went further to affirm that nothing-trials, tribulations, persecutions- can separate us from His undeserved love on us.
 God never left.
 We were the ones who shifted focus.
 Our eyes became cast down from the hills of hope to the valley of pain.

-We stopped seeing God and searching His word but became consumed with the distractions of the pain.
+We stopped seeing God and searching His word and became consumed with the distractions of the pain.

 It is true your heart may be bleeding, wounded.
 We may wish sometimes life goes back to the way we have always known.
 We want our normal back.